Harrison Burton

 Harrison Brian Burton (born October 9, 2000) is an American professional stock car racing driver.
-He competes full-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 24 Toyota GR Supra for Sam Hunt Racing.
+He competes full-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 24 Toyota GR Supra for Sam Hunt Racing and part-time in the NASCAR Craftsman Truck Series, driving the No. 5 Toyota Tundra TRD Pro for Tricon Garage.
+He is also the reserve driver for Legacy Motor Club in the NASCAR Cup Series in 2026.
 He is the son of former NASCAR driver Jeff Burton.
-In 2020, Burton became the first driver born in the 2000s or later to win a NASCAR Xfinity Series race, and in 2024 became the first to win a NASCAR Cup Series race.
+In 2020, Burton became the first driver born in the 2000s or later to win a NASCAR O'Reilly Auto Parts Series race, and in 2024 became the first to win a NASCAR Cup Series race.

 Racing career

 Early years

 Burton's racing career started off when he received a go-kart at age two, which later turned into a quarter midget at age four.
 After starting to race them at age twelve, Burton won his first late model race in early 2014.
 His first super late model win came in early 2015, at New Smyrna Speedway.
 He was also for three years a USAC quarter midget championship.
 At the age of eleven, he grabbed his first late model pole at Ace Speedway, and at twelve won two races in pro late models.